PhluantMobile/coding-guidlines/javascript/best-practices.md

 * It causes major readability and maintainability issues
 * It prevents you from reusing some of those nested functions
-* It prevents you from using the `unbind()`/`bind()` trick mentioned above.

-### Excessive optimization.
-Performant JavaScript is important.
-But it's also important to identify if your improvements are providing noticeable benefit.
-In some cases, your "improvements" may actually make performance worse!

-There are some optimizations that are _always_ worth doing, such as those listed in the best practices section above.
-But some just aren't worth it.
-If you are obsessing over optimizations to the point where you are talking about shaving off a millisecond or two, and the consequence to your optimizations is hard-to-maintain code, you need to rethink whether you are improving things or making them worse.

 ### Causing excessive document reflows.
 DOM modification is slow, because in addition to rebuilding the DOM tree, the browser must recalculate all element dimensions and see how they fit together.
 This is _especially_ a problem when your elements are positioned via `static` (the default) or `relative` - and this is almost always the case.